 Six easy ways to combat stress and anxiety

 -Nov 11, Jenny Paul, Mind -

 We all go through periods of stress in our lives where we feel that things are getting on top of us, but more than ever before it is women who say that they’re suffering with stress-related anxiety.
 The bad news is that as well as making you awful while you’re younger, stress turbo-ages you resulting in exhaustion, wrinkles and brain fog, so you also feel terrible as you get older.
-We take a look at way that is and ways to ease stress.
+We take a look at why that is and ways to ease stress.

 Research by the Young Women’s Trust has shown that the current generation of younger women are more likely to suffer with anxiety as well as having lower confidence levels.
 Young women responded that they are feeling overwhelmed primarily by work, housing and financial problems.
 The study also revealed almost half of young women are worried about their mental health.

 Those are pretty staggering statistics; if you have ten female friends then at least five will be grappling with stress, worry and perhaps depression right now – as well as other related mental health issues.
 This is bad news, because women tend to feel concerned about the stigma attached to mental health problems, so are less likely to speak up, or seek out help.

 If you’re suffering with anxiety, as well as considering a visit to your doctor to talk through the many options which are available to you, here’s SIX easy ways to help combat it.